thomthom/SketchUpProxyCommands/README.md

 Move, Rotate and Scale to work with vertices.
 These replacement tools created an alternative modelling environment, but a big workflow obstacle was that the user could not use the same shortcuts for the native commands for the mirroring vertex commands.
-It was awkward to create all new hotkeys just for the vertex tools.
+It was awkward to create all new keyboard shortcuts just for the vertex tools.

 The solution I made was to develop proxy tools and mapped the shortcuts to these commands.
-If the user hit the hotkey for Move and Vertex Tools was active then Vertex Tools' Move tool would be active - otherwise the native Move tool would be used.
+If the user invoked the keyboard shortcut for Move and Vertex Tools was active then Vertex Tools' Move tool would be active - otherwise the nativ Move tool would be used.
 This allowed for seamless worflow integration.

 This module is a scalable version where any extension can hook up their alternative counterpart to the native SketchUp commands.